Warren & Migliaccio, L.L.P.

 Options include:

-1. Challenging time-barred debts (statute of limitations defense)
+Challenging time-barred debts using the statute of limitations defense

 How do I verify if Troy Capital legally owns my debt?

-Send a written validation request within 30 days of contact demanding:
+Send a written validation request within 30 days of their first contact.
+Request:

 📄 Proof of your last payment date